China's illustrious capital is a must-see destination

 The Forbidden City

 Tiananmen Square is within the top ten largest city squares in the world, is able to hold one million people, and is a place of great cultural significance within China.
 Named after the Tiananmen ("Gate of Heavenly Peace") located to its north, separating it from the Forbidden City, the square contains the Monument to the People's Heroes, the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao Zedong.
+The daily flag-raising and lowering ceremonies held at dawn and dusk performed by guards to the national anthem are well worth seeing.

 The Summer Palace